jessequiroga/gatsby-blog/content/stash/a-learning-culture/index.md

 > “The most important factors for developers, across all job levels and functions, was the opportunity for professional growth and work-life balance.”

-The word “culture” can easily be substituted with “mindset” in this article, as it’s just as applicable to one man bands.
-So, whether you’re a company or an individual, here are 6 effective ways in which to cultivate a continuous learning environment.
+The word “culture” can easily be substituted with “mindset” in this article.
+Whether you’re a company or an individual, here are 6 effective ways in which to cultivate a continuous learning environment.

 ## 1. Read widely, make it a habit